kenanhancer/Uni.ORM/README.md

 ```

 ##Generating POCO Model
-Let's say that you need to generate POCO Model.
-It is easy.
+Below is an easy way how to generate POCO Model.

 ```csharp
 //This code will return dynamic mapped result.